-Undergraduate: BS and BA - University of California, Berkeley
+Undergraduate: BS, BA, University of California, Berkeley

-Graduate: PhD - Harvard University
+Graduate: PhD, Harvard University

 99th Percentile